Alejandra Pizarnik: Career

-A year after entering the department of philosophy and letters at the Universidad de Buenos Aires, Pizarnik published her first book of poetry, La tierra más ajena (1955).
-She took courses in literature, journalism, and philosophy at the university of Buenos Aires Faculty of Philosophy and Letters, but dropped out in order to pursue painting with Juan Batlle Planas.
-Pizarnik followed her debut work with two more volumes of poems, La última inocencia (1956) and Las aventuras perdidas (1958).
+A year after entering the University of Buenos Aires, Pizarnik published her first book of poetry, The Most Foreign Country (1955).
+She took courses in literature, journalism, and philosophy, but dropped out in order to pursue painting with Juan Batlle Planas.
+Pizarnik followed her debut work with two more volumes of poems, The Last Innocence (1956) and The Lost Adventures (1958).
 She was an avid reader of fiction and poetry.
 Beginning with novels, she delved into more literature with similar topics to learn from different points of view.
-This sparked an interest early on for literature and also for the unconscious, which in turn gave rise to her interest in psychoanalysis.
+This sparked an early interest in literature and also for the unconscious, which in turn gave rise to her interest in psychoanalysis.
 Pizarnik’s involvement in Surrealist methods of expression was represented by her automatic writing techniques.

 Her lyricism was influenced by Antonio Porchia, French symbolists—especially Arthur Rimbaud and Stéphane Mallarmé—, the spirit of romanticism and by the surrealists.
 She wrote prose poems, in the spirit of Octavio Paz, but from a woman's perspective on issues ranging from loneliness, childhood, and death.
-Pizarnik was bisexual/lesbian but in much of her work references to relationships with women were self-censored due to the oppressive nature of the Argentinian dictatorship she lived under.
+Pizarnik was bisexual/lesbian but in much of her work references to relationships with women were self-censored due to the oppressive nature of the Argentine dictatorship she lived under.

 Between 1960 and 1964 Pizarnik lived in Paris, where she worked for the magazine Cuadernos and other French editorials.
 She published poems and criticism in many newspapers, translated Antonin Artaud, Henri Michaux, Aimé Césaire, Yves Bonnefoy and Marguerite Duras.
 She also studied French religious history and literature at the Sorbonne.
 There she became friends with Julio Cortázar, Rosa Chacel, Silvina Ocampo and Octavio Paz.
-Paz even wrote the prologue for her fourth poetry book, The Tree of Diana (1962).
+Paz even wrote the prologue for her fourth poetry book, Diana's Tree (1962).
 A famous sequence on Diana reads: "I jumped from myself to dawn/I left my body next to the light/and sang the sadness of being born."
-She returned to Buenos Aires in 1964, and published her best-known books of poetry: Los trabajos y las noches (1965), Extracción de la piedra de la locura (1968) and El infierno musical (1971).
+She returned to Buenos Aires in 1964, and published her best-known books of poetry: Works and Nights (1965), Extracting the Stone of Madness (1968) and The Musical Hell (1971).
 She was awarded a Guggenheim Fellowship in 1968, and in 1971 a Fulbright Scholarship.